samburch/edume/README.md

 ## Ommissions

 - I am not familiar with `Redux` and so I have not included it within this project
 - Typically I would use `Tailwind` for personal projects becuase I like the speed and ease of use to build prototypes.
-For this projected I opted to write all my css from scratch to demonstrate ability
+For this project I opted to write all my css from scratch to demonstrate my ability

 <!-- ISSUES -->
 ## Known issues

 1. Using more than 2000 combinations wont return any matched words to the phone UI but will return the keys, i.e. `2637422` should return `america`.
-I believe a callback function is needed.
+I believe a callback function is needed
-2. The project initalises with 1 combination wihtout the user having added anything to the keyboard UI
-3. Pressing the return button without making any entries returns an axios error

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments